BCAppsLimited/BankValidator/install-guide.md

 comments: true

 # Hero section
-title: Getting Started
+title: Install Guide
-description:  In this section you'll find basic information about Street As and how to install it and use it properly.
-If you're a first time user, you should read this Getting Started section first.
+description:  In this section you'll find basic information about how to install the app and configure the licenses.
+If you're a first time user, you should read this Install Guide first.

 # Author box
 author: